Common Questions and Answers About SkeptiCamp NYC

 To be eligible, your topic:

-- should appeal to the theme of science and/or skepticism, etc.
+- should appeal to some aspect of science and/or skepticism

 - and it must not be deemed as "abusive" or illegal in

 See the Session Host Guide for more details.

 Hosts are NOT chosen based on any "political influence".
 Not even the